YerevaNN/yerevann.github.io/_posts/2016-02-05-implementing-dynamic-memory-networks.md

 * Our model overfits on many of the tasks even with 25-dimensional memory.
 We briefly experimented with L2 regularization but it didn't help much (`--l2`).
 * Currently we are working on a slightly modified architecture which will be optimized for multiple choice questions.
 Basically it will include one more input module which will read the answer choices and will provide one more input for the attention mechanism.
 * Then we will be able to evaluate our code on other, more complex QA datasets like [MCTest](http://research.microsoft.com/en-us/um/redmond/projects/mctest/).
 * Training with batches is not properly implemented yet.
 There are several technical challenges related to the variable length of input sequences.
-These become much more complicated because of such [bugs in Theano](https://github.com/Theano/Theano/issues/1772).
+It is much harder to manage because  become much more complicated because of such [bugs in Theano](https://github.com/Theano/Theano/issues/1772).

-We would like to thank the organizers of DeepHack.Q&A for the really amazing atmosphere.
+We would like to thank the organizers of DeepHack.Q&A for the really amazing atmosphere here in [PhysTech](https://mipt.ru/).